 China accused of buying influence after Czech billionaire funds PR push, The Guardian

-China’s obscure intelligence and influence activities are once again in the spotlight after a loans company owned by the country’s secretive richest man, PPF chairman Petr Kellner, funded a PR campaign to improve Beijing’s image in the Czech Republic.
+The obscure intelligence and influence activities of China are once again in the spotlight after a loans company owned by the country’s secretive richest man, PPF chairman Petr Kellner, funded a PR campaign to improve Beijing’s image in the Czech Republic.

 The frenemies who want to shake up Europe, Bloomberg